 If you are dealing with someone you are not familiar with or a broker you are not familiar with, try reverse searching their phone numbers to see if it comes up to a person or company you believe you are communicating with.
 Reverse search their address.
 When reverse searching an address, you want to see what is at that address.
 Is it a strip mall, US Post Office, UPS Store, virtual office?
 If so, REDFLAG!

 When in doubt go to the FMCSA website to find a phone number for the broker and try calling that to verify load or email/call us to get a phone number we know belongs to them so you can verify.

 THINGS FOR YOUR DRIVERS TO LOOK FOR AND DO

-IF it is a name other than who you booked the load with, chances are the load has been double brokered and NOW is the time to get this figured out.
-IF the shipper uses a brokerage other than the one you booked with, you need to be getting in touch with that broker to see if they will set you up as the carrier on the load so you will be paid and not a scammer!
+If it is a name other than who you booked the load with, chances are the load has been double-brokered and NOW is the time to get this figured out.
+If the shipper uses a brokerage other than the one you booked with, you need to get in touch with that broker to see if they will set you up as the carrier on the load so you will be paid and not a scammer!

 When your driver signs the Bill of Lading at the pickup point, it is so incredibly important for the driver to write YOUR company name below his signature.

 CARRIERS ARE ALSO GETTING THEIR IDENTITIES STOLEN so that scammers can use your authority to get loads from brokers and then double broker them out.
 Again, do your research before you deal with someone you don’t know or send your information out to someone you don’t know.

 We know things are tough out there, and that is why we hope that you will get your entire team on board with these suggestions to help protect your company from fraudulent loads.